 According to Section 91.001 of the Texas Property Code, a month-to-month lease may be ended by either the tenant or the landlord.
 Once they notify the other party, the tenancy ends on whichever of the following is later:

-If the tenancy ends on a day that does not coincide with the rent-paying period, like in the middle of a week or month, the tenant is only responsible for paying rent up to that point.
+If the tenancy ends on a day that does not align with the rent-paying period, like in the middle of a week or month, the tenant is only responsible for paying rent up to that point.

 A landlord must use "objectively reasonable efforts" to find a replacement tenant that is "suitable under the circumstances."
 They are not required to just take "any willing tenant."
 (Austin Hill County Realty, Inc. v.
 Palisades Plaza, Inc., 948 S.W.2d 293).